JangSeongwon/MURM/README.md

     batch = 128

 3. Use latent space specification method for goal sampling active camera goals
-      - Only have to condition one goal to end
+      - Condition active image goal to end
-      - If global as well -> difficult to converge?
+      - Global as wide
-      - Reward Turning on and off version as solution
+      - Reward global achieve as the same time active

 4. Need to think of active-disadv task
+    - RandomGoal box as solution
 --------------------------

 # Next Process for Paper 2